§1110. Carbon Dioxide Geologic Storage Trust Fund

 used for any geologic storage facility other than that specified for each respective account.

-C. The commissioner is hereby authorized to levy on storage operators the following
+C. The secretary is hereby authorized to levy on each storage facility the following

 fees or costs for the purpose of funding the fund:

-(1) A fee payable to the office of conservation, in a form and schedule prescribed by
+(1) A fee payable to the department, in a form and schedule prescribed by the

-the office of conservation, for each ton of carbon dioxide injected for storage.
-This fee is to
+department, for each ton of carbon dioxide injected for storage into that storage facility.
+This

 (a) F x 144 < M.

-(b) "F" is a per unit fee in dollars per ton set by the office of conservation.
+(b) "F" is a per unit fee in dollars per ton set by the department.

 (c) "144" is the minimum number of months over which a fee is to be collected.